"A little bit of the old mark remains"

 PHOTO: NGUYEN PHUC

 Mr. Hoa’s house is not only a place for family activities, but also a museum with hundreds of ancient artifacts, from altars, tables and chairs, pictures to old household items.
-People, students, and tourists from inside and outside the province often come to visit and talk to him about the history and beauty of the architecture of the Ruong house.
+People, students, tourists from inside and outside the province often come to visit and talk with him about the history and beauty of the architecture of the Ruong house.

-Mr. Hoa established a team of carpenters consisting of people who have been in the profession since childhood, and now live on the profession of restoring traditional houses.
+Mr. Hoa founded a carpentry team consisting of people who have been in the profession since childhood, and now still live by the profession of restoring traditional houses.
 "Someone from Ba Ria-Vung Tau came to visit and saw our house, so he came back to demolish the newly built concrete house with a budget of 2.7 billion VND to build a traditional house.
 Seeing that, I was both happy and regretful.
 It's a pity for other places where old houses are dismantled and thrown away...", Mr. Hoa said.
 He recalled the story of many families removing horizontal lacquered boards, parallel sentences, and three-line panels and throwing them in the yard because they did not understand the value of those structures.
 "There are things that should be preserved.
 Like in many provinces, to dismantle an old house, you have to ask permission from the Department of Culture, Sports and Tourism.
-Here, many families are still poor and have economic difficulties, so they sell everything.
+Here, many families are still poor and have economic difficulties, so they sold everything.
 The number of traditional houses in Dong Hoi with beautiful interiors can now be counted on the fingers of one hand," he regretted.

 Source: https://thanhnien.vn/nha-xua-trong-long-pho-185250618040720407.htm